Nerdylicious/HeapComparison/README.md

 Heap Comparison
 ==============

-Comparing Running Times of Binary Heap to Binomial Heap
+Comparing the running times of a binary heap and a binomial heap.